Mesopotamian campaign: 1916

 On 20 January, Enver Pasha replaced Nureddin Pasha with Colonel Halil Kut (Khalil Pasha).
 Nureddin Pasha did not want to work with a German general.
 He sent a telegram to the War Ministry "The Iraq Army has already proven that it does not need the military knowledge of Goltz Pasha ..."
 After the first failure, General Nixon was replaced by General Lake.
 British forces received small quantities of supplies from the air.
 These drops were not enough to feed the garrison, though.
 Halil Kut forced the British to choose between starving and surrendering, though in the meantime they would try to lift the siege.

-Between January and March 1916, both Townshend and Aylmer launched several attacks in an attempt to lift the siege.
-In sequence, the attacks took place at the Battle of Sheikh Sa'ad, the Battle of the Wadi, the Battle of Hanna, and the Battle of Dujaila Redoubt.
+Between January and March 1916,Townshend and Aylmer launched several attacks to lift the siege.
+The attacks took place at the Battle of Sheikh Sa'ad, the Battle of the Wadi, the Battle of Hanna, and the Battle of Dujaila Redoubt.
 These series of British attempts to break through the encirclement did not succeed and their costs were heavy.
 Both sides suffered high casualties.
 In February, XIII Corps received 2nd Infantry Division as a reinforcement.
 Food and hopes were running out for Townshend in Kut-al-Amara.
 Disease was spreading rapidly and could not be cured.

 On 19 April Field Marshal Von der Goltz died of cholera.
-On 24 April, an attempt by the paddle steamer Julnar to re-supply the town by river failed.
-With that there was no way the British could resupply Kut.
+On 24 April, an attempt by the steamer Julnar to supply the town by river failed.
+With that there was no way the British could supply Kut.
 Rather than wait for reinforcements, Townshend surrendered on 29 April 1916.
 The remaining force in Kut-al-Amara of 13,164 soldiers became captives of the Ottomans.

 The British viewed the loss of Kut as a humiliating defeat.
-It had been many years since such a large body of British Army soldiers had surrendered to an enemy.
+It had been many years since such a large body of British soldiers had surrendered.
 Also this loss followed only four months after the British defeat at the Battle of Gallipoli.
 Nearly all the British commanders involved in the failure to rescue Townshend were removed from command.
 The Ottomans proved they were good at holding defensive positions against superior forces.